fulcro-legacy/fulcro-template/README.md

 line interactions.
 This file is commented so you can see what targets are valid.

-Example: Run a REPL that is ready to run the Untangled Server:
+Example: Run a REPL that is ready to run the Fulcro Server:

 ```
 make server